SumoLogic/sumologic-documentation/docs/send-data/sumo-logic-opentelemetry/configuration.md

 For all the available command line options, see [Command-line configuration options](#command-line-configuration-options).

 The file `config.yaml` is a regular OpenTelemetry Collector configuration file that contains a pipeline with some receivers, processors and exporters.
 If you are new to OpenTelemetry Collector, you can familiarize yourself with the terms reading the [upstream documentation](https://opentelemetry.io/docs/collector/configuration/).

 The primary components that make it easy to send data to Sumo Logic are the [Sumo Logic Exporter][sumologicexporter_docs] and the [Sumo Logic Extension][sumologicextension_configuration].

-To create the `install_token` please follow [this documentation][sumologic_docs_install_token].
+To create the `install_token`, please follow [this documentation][sumologic_docs_install_token].

 Here's a starting point for the configuration file that you will want to use: